elahehakb/woocommerce-report-tab/README.md

 ---
 ### 2. Adds Product Tab

-If the product meets the conditions, a new tab titled **گزارش (Report)** appears on the WooCommerce product page.
+If the product meets the conditions, a new tab titled **report** appears on the WooCommerce product page.

 ---